DropBox Connector for Informatica

 High level Steps for Import DropBox data using Informatica (Read DropBox API data)

-Before we dive deep to learn how to load DropBox data in Informatica (i.e. DropBox to SQL Table), Here the summary of high-level steps you need to perform to import JSON Files or REST API in Informatica.
+Before we dive deep to learn how to load DropBox data in Informatica (i.e. DropBox to SQL Table), Here the summary of high-level steps you need to perform to import DropBox in Informatica (same steps for Import JSON / XML / REST API).

 1. Download and Install ZappySys API Driver (for connecting to DropBox)